Ely, Nevada

-Ely (/ˈiːli/, EE-lee) is the largest city in and the county seat of White Pine County, Nevada, United States.
+Ely (/ˈiːli/, EE-lee) is the only city in and the county seat of White Pine County, Nevada, United States.
 Ely was founded as a stagecoach station along the Pony Express and Central Overland Route.
 In 1906 copper was discovered.
 Ely's mining boom came later than the other towns along US 50.
 The railroads connecting the transcontinental railroad to the mines in Austin, Nevada and Eureka, Nevada have long been removed, but the railroad to Ely is preserved as a heritage railway by the Nevada Northern Railway and known as the Ghost Train of Old Ely.
 As of the 2020 census, the population was 3,924.